Inclusive language and terms

 Persons with disabilities

 Be sensitive in your use of language, not all persons with disabilities have the same preferences.
-When communicating about a population it’s best to focus on the person, not the disability.
+When writing about a population it’s best to focus on the person, not the disability.
 Best practice is to use 'person with disability'.
 This puts the person first and the disability second (when it’s relevant).
-For example: 'people who are deaf' or 'people who have low vision'.
+For example: 'people who are blind'.

 Do not imply a person with disability is inspirational just because they experience disability.
 Implying they're courageous or special for getting through the day is patronizing and offensive.